Northstar (character): Ultimate Marvel

 Northstar is later recruited by Emma Frost to join the Academy of Tomorrow, a magnet school for gifted children both mutant and human with a more pacifistic and integrationist philosophy than the X-Men.
 Along with fellow students Lorna Dane and Alex Summers, he completes Frost's Advanced Leadership Workshop, allowing him to make use of his powers performing off-campus community service missions in conjunction with local authorities.
 When Lorna is framed for murder and imprisoned in the Triskelion (the headquarters of the Ultimates), in an elaborate scheme by Magneto to help him escape the prison, Northstar is part of the group of Frost's students who try to break her out.
 During a battle with the Ultimates and the X-Men, he shows that he has improved his abilities enough to move faster than the human eye (allowing him to attack without being seen), run across water (though a direct hit from a super-powered person could cause him to sink), and resist gravity (he is able to run up the side of a tall building).

 During the battle he shows romantic interest in Colossus, and a week later it is revealed that the two have kept in contact, having exchanged email addresses.
 Colossus is shown on the phone talking to Northstar, who asks Colossus to be his date to his school's homecoming dance (which he accepts).
 But the dance is interrupted by the Brotherhood.
 After the supposed death of Charles Xavier, Colossus agrees to temporarily live with Northstar at his school.

 During a softball game between the Academy of Tomorrow and the Xavier School, Ultimate Alpha Flight shows up to kidnap Northstar.
 Aurora makes her debut, revealing herself to be Northstar's sister.
 She physically takes him against his will.
 Later, Colossus, Cyclops, Rogue, Angel, Dazzler, and Nightcrawler break into Alpha Flight's base to rescue him.
 After they incapacitate Alpha Flight, Colossus finds Northstar overdosing on the mutant drug, Banshee, resulting in him being crippled from the waist down.

 X-Men: The End

 In the alternate future of X-Men: The End, Northstar is one of many members of the staff of the Xavier Institute.
 He briefly survives the destruction of it and several surrounding miles, only to die in Scott Summers' arms.
-As he passes on, he sees a vision of his Alpha Flight friends, leading is his sister, who encourages him to leave his body.
+As he dies, he sees a vision of his Alpha Flight friends, leading is his sister, who encourages him to leave his body.